Elwha River: Course

 The Elwha River begins at the Elwha snowfinger near Mount Barnes and Mount Queets in the Olympic Range within Olympic National Park, in Jefferson County, Washington.
 The river flows southeast, then curves northward for the great majority of its course, with its mouth at the Strait of Juan de Fuca.
 Major peaks near the Elwha's source include Mount Queets, Mount Christie, Mount Meany, Mount Noyes, and Mount Seattle.

 After receiving the tributaries Delabarre and Godkin creeks, the Elwha River flows northward.
 The Hayes River joins in Press Valley, where the Hayes River Ranger Station is located.
 Lost River joins near the northern end of Press Valley, after which the Elwha crosses into Clallam County, Washington.

 Just after the county line, the Elwha River passes the Elkhorn Ranger Station and enters the Grand Canyon of the Elwha.
 As the river leaves the Grand Canyon, it is crossed by Dodger Point Bridge.
 Humes Ranch Cabin is located near the river along the Geyser Valley trail.
 After passing Krause Bottom, the river enters Rica Canyon at Goblins Gate.
 Prior to dam removal, the river fanned out into a delta below Rica Canyon, at the head of Lake Mills, the reservoir behind Glines Canyon Dam.
 Below the dam site, the Elwha is paralleled by Olympic Hot Springs Road.
 The river receives a tribunate from the Madison creek.
 The trailhead for Madison Creek Falls is also along the river.
 Campgrounds and the Elwha Ranger Station are located along the river before it exits Olympic National Park.
 Until early 2012, when Lake Aldwell was drained, the river entered this reservoir behind Elwha Dam.

 Downriver from the former site of the Elwha Dam, the Elwha River flows several miles north through the Elwha Canyon and the Lower Elwha Indian Reservation, to enter the Strait of Juan de Fuca at Angeles Point, just west of the city of Port Angeles, Washington.

+Since 2014, the Elhwa is a free-flowing river, with no man-made dams in the watershed.